Search

 6.)
 Germ Screening

-Germ scanning can be used to combat COVID-19: A convolutional neural network for germ scanning, such as the identification of bacteria light-sheet microscopy image data, achieved over 90% accuracy.
+Germ scanning can be used to combat COVID-19: A Convolutional Neural Network (CNN) for germ scanning, such as the identification of bacteria light-sheet microscopy image data, achieved over 90% accuracy.

 AI Vision for COVID-19 Treatment